Last-mile

 Your website must be optimised to handle a significant increase in user activity.
 This involves ensuring that your hosting can manage the uptick in user visits, that your website’s layout is intuitively navigable, and that each customer’s journey from product selection to purchase is straightforward and clear.

-Moreover, preparing your online store also involves ensuring that product listings are accurate and up-to-date, that checkout processes are streamlined, and that potential customer service inquiries can be managed efficiently and effectively.
+Moreover, preparing your online store also involves ensuring that product listings are accurate and up-to-date, that checkout processes are streamlined, and that secure, convenient payment options like Shop Pay, Apple Pay, and Google Pay are offered to reduce cart abandonment and improve the mobile shopping experience.
+Additionally, make sure that potential customer service inquiries can be managed efficiently and effectively.

 Stock Management and Fulfilment Strategies